SanketJawali/SanketJawali/README.md

 # &#128640; Sanket Jawali
 **Developer | Tech Enthusiast | Photographer**

 I am a Computer Science student and Tech enthusiast who wants likes to gain in-depth knowledge about how tech works.
 I currently an a web developer who is building websites with Python or Go at backend.
-I am a simple man so I use plain HTML, CSS and JavaScript at the frontend, but I also don't hate my life so I also use Tailwind and JS libraries(HTMX, AlpineJS).
+I currently am obsessing over improving UX at frontend and hence I am working and learning more about React at Frontend.
 I would like to connect to like minded individuals and share knowledge.

-I also am a Photographer!
+I also am a Photographer, Love clicking pics of Nature!

 ---
 ### &#129520; Technologies and Tools